DIY LAN Turtle - Building a Stealth Remote Access Device

 - Installed the Connector on my Luckfox Pico (“Inside Connector” > Linux > Generate Tokens > Copy Command)

-- SSH’d into the Luckfox Pico and ran:
+- SSH’d into the Luckfox Pico and run:

 |